 I learned that when I taught algorithms and tricks without the foundation of a conceptual understanding, it really affected my students’ mathematical understandings and how they solved word problems.
 When my students didn’t have a conceptual understanding of a mathematical operation, they were not successful at solving word problems that required those operations.

 With all that being said, I had to learn this myself (the hard way), and I want to save you time by sharing with you what I had to relearn.
-In this post, I will share the two types of multiplying fractions and whole numbers problems that I teach my students and why I stress conceptual understanding for these problems.
 Fix It: An Activity for Ordering Fractions.
 Involving students as creators of problems for others to solve provides an experience for them that’s different from the teacher always being the source of problems.

 Also, when students have opportunities to solve their classmates’ problems, I find that they invest in their learning in a different way, often with added interest.
 And a benefit to teachers is that reviewing the problems that students create is useful for assessing their progress.
-Here’s what I did with fifth graders studying fractions.
-I wrote five fractions on the board, as shown above, purposely writing them out of order.
 Why You Need To Stop Saying Improper Fractions - The Recovering Traditionalist.
 Using The CRA Approach To Teach Fractions - The Recovering Traditionalist.
 So today, I want to show you an example using fractions to show you how it really deepens their understanding.

 Because my thinking is continuing to evolve around progression.
 If you’re familiar with me and any of my work, I’ve spent a lot of time here over the last few years really diving into the progression of learning for lots of different domains.
+Because I think it’s really important in order to know how to move student thinking forward, we need to know where it’s coming from, where it is actually when we’re working in our grade level, and then also where it’s going to.
+Like the understanding that we’re building in this year, where is that learning going to be in the next few years?
 Episode 7: Beyond Pizzas & Pies.
 Welcome fellow Recovering Traditionalists to Episode 7 where we are going to go Beyond Pizzas & Pies.

 One of their objectives is to determine if fractions are closer to 0, 1/2, or 1.
 I remembered from last year that this was a particularly difficult skill for the kiddos, even when looking at pictures of the fractions.
 Sooooo, I have been thinking of a way to help them visualize it better.
 We have hard plastic fraction tiles, and yesterday I made a number line to scale to the tiles so the kids could lay the tiles beneath the number line.
+I tried it out, and I was amazed at how it just made the relationships pop!
 Fractions are Hard!
 The truth is that fractions are hard!
 And the reason why is that we are never told what a fraction actually is.
 First, fractions are “calls to action” – identify a third of the kittens, take a fourth of the pie – and certainly are not quantities we can add or multiply.